A Rich History

 A New Beginning

-Toronto and Region Conservation (TRCA) purchased the property with funding support from the Region of Peel.
+Toronto and Region Conservation Authority (TRCA) purchased the property with funding support from the Region of Peel.

 In May 2014, TRCA worked with George Brown College’s Institute without Boundaries to conduct a series of design charrettes for students from secondary schools in the Region of Peel.
 About 160 students participated in the brainstorming sessions, to provide unique and creative solutions, and pilot projects for site programming that could be implemented in future years.
 The charrette teams emphasized the need to involve local businesses, residents and institutions to kick-start the revitalization of the former camp site.
 Based on that feedback, TRCA created the Student Summer Employment program with a focus on youth engagement, training and employment.